 Get access to Axco’s online product with the latest market intelligence for the market of your choice

 View detailed analysis of local lines of business and sub-classes such as natural hazards, property, construction and machinery breakdown, motor, workers compensation & employers' liability and liability.
-The report lists the insurance companies operating in Ukraine, their market share and investigates how much premium is written through the sector’s different distribution channels.
+The report lists the insurance companies operating in Zambia, their market share and investigates how much premium is written through the sector’s different distribution channels.

 Statistics include five years of non-life (P&C) market performance indicators, including gross written premiums, premium growth, penetration, profitability ratios, and premium by line of business.
-Company statistics show who are the leading non-life insurance companies in Ukraine with local company premiums, market share and year on year growth, expense ratios and retentions by line of business.
+Company statistics show who are the leading non-life insurance companies in Zambia with local company premiums, market share and year on year growth, expense ratios and retentions by line of business.

 Zambia's trends mainly move alongside those of its neighbours.
 The Zambian market, in 2020, continued to experience softening rates notably in the property, engineering and motor classes.
 The soft rate environment is caused in part by a comparatively high number of insurers for a relatively small market and the tendency to compete on price rather than service.
 The continuing levels of competition have led to the widespread use of discounted rates across property and motor classes with rates below the PIA's minimum rate guidelines.
 The IAZ's report on non-life business for 2019 showed that the loss ratio had increased to 49% ....